iconifyit/go-batch-svg-to-webp/README.md

 Go was chosen for its speed and concurrency model, reducing processing time from an estimated 11.5 days (Node.js) to just 45 minutes.

+For a detailed view of the assumptions and calculations used to estimate performance, see the [image-processing-benchmark.md](image-processing-benchmark.md) file.

 ## ⚙️ Features

 - Highly concurrent: configurable worker pool